 Alcohol issues are common among college students and can affect their studies and life.
 Mindfulness helps here too.
 It’s linked to fewer alcohol problems.
 It helps students manage stress, which often leads to drinking.

 A study found that mindfulness connects to lower depression from alcohol-related issues in college students.
 It also reduces drinking as a coping mechanism.
-Plus, students practising mindfulness drink less problematically, especially those who are aware and non-judgmental.
+Plus, students practicing mindfulness drink less problematically, especially those who are aware and non-judgmental.

 While children don’t face the same issues as college students, like excessive drinking, mindfulness still has many positive effects on them.